dmnfarrell/dmnfarrell.github.io/_posts/2020-02-28-genomics-sarscov2-python.markdown

  <a href="/img/sarscov2_spike_model.png"> <img src="/img/sarscov2_spike_model.png" width="300px"></a>
 </div>

 Since the identification of SARS-CoV-2 virus and it's subsequent spread, there has been considerable discussion and uncertainty over it's origin.
 The genome of the newly emerging CoV consists of a single, positive-stranded RNA that is approximately 30k nucleotides long.
 The overall genome organization of the newly emerging CoV is similar to that of other coronaviruses.
 The newly sequenced virus genome encodes the open reading frames (ORFs) common to all betacoronaviruses, including the spike-surface glycoprotein (S).
-This is essential for entry of virus particles into the cell.
 The S protein contains two functional domains: a receptor binding domain, and a second domain which contains sequences that mediate fusion of the viral and cell membranes.
-The S glycoprotein must be cleaved by cell proteases to enable exposure of the fusion sequences and hence is needed for cell entry.
+The S glycoprotein must be cleaved by cell proteases to enable exposure of the fusion sequences and hence is essential for cell entry.
 The receptor binding domain (RBD) in the spike protein is the most variable part of the virus genome.
 SARS-CoV-2 seems to have an RBD that may bind with high affinity to ACE2 from human and closely related mammals, but less so in other species.
 Six residues in the RBD appear to be critical for binding to the ACE2 receptor and determining host range.
-Five of these six residues are mutated in SARS-CoV-2 compared to its most closely related virus, RaTG13.
+Five of these six residues are mutated in SARS-CoV-2 compared to the most closely related bat virus, RaTG13 (MN996532).
 The sequence comparison also shows the insertion of a furin cleavage sequence in SARS-CoV-2.
 This may alter the ability of the virus to infect cells in humans relative to the Bat form.
 Interested readers should check the links at the end of this page for further details. www.virology.ws has some easy to read articles on current research.

 This page illustrates some microbial genomics methods using Python by replicating some of the results dicussed by [Andersen et al.](http://virological.org/t/the-proximal-origin-of-sars-cov-2/398).
 It is important to note that the content of this page is the subject of current and ongoing research and should not be seen as indicating a special expertise in virology on the part of the author.